lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.-----PA_2/README.md

 #### Part 1: Normalization

 The first exercise in this programming assignment (PA) shows how to perform **Z-score normalization** on a randomly generated 5x5 NumPy array.
-To do this, we must first create a 5x5 array.
+\nTo do this, we must first create a 5x5 array.
 ```Python
 x = np.random.random([5,5])
 ```